DCS-training/ShinyTutorial/README.md

 If you have R and RStudio already installed:
 * Install required libraries ("shiny","shinythemes","DT","ggplot2") to be able to run or modify the app file
-* To be able to change and/or knit the Rmd document into a pdf file install required libraries ("rmarkdown","knitr"), including LaTeX extensions ("tinytex" or similar).
+* To be able to change and/or knit the Rmd document into a pdf file install required libraries ("rmarkdown","knitr") and a TeX distribution.
+The author suggests either TinyTeX or MiKTeX.
 If necessary, "devtools" may also be needed
 * Download the files and folders from the repository, make sure to have it all in one folder
 * Make sure the working directory in RStudio is the same as the folder in which the data is saved (getwd() for checking directory, setwd() for setting relevant directory)